Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Olsen.md

 ## DEATH

+### Pre-Death Blurb

 Olsen spends most of his free time in the common area, solving puzzles, reading books, or chatting with the crew.
 Just a few minutes ago, he was seen working on a particularly intricate puzzle, sipping hot cocoa.
 But we just found him slumped over the table, the puzzle unfinished.
 A sediment in his cup hints at poisoning, and the peaceful scene begins to take on a sinister undertone.
 The apparent lack of struggle only deepens the mystery, leaving us to question what may have gone down.

+### Post-Death Blurb

+Olsen saw the best in all of us, even when we couldn’t see it ourselves.
+His wisdom steadied us.
+With him gone, the road ahead feels even more uncertain, but we carry his belief in each other forward.

 ## CLUES & HINTS